EricKrouss/BlueSky-Block-List-Automator/README.md

 - **User-Friendly Interface**: Easy-to-use interface for managing block lists.

 ## Limitations
 - The main limitation is that it can only scan for 50-100 users at a time.
-While faster than manually blocking people, you may have to run it multiple times and are going to be limited by BlueSky's rate limits.
+While faster than manually blocking people, you may have to run it multiple times and are going to be limited by Bluesky's rate limits.
+- The AI can trip up sometimes, so manual review for some items may still be required!

 ## Installation